tinkercademy-bootcamp/chat-project-haxxxil/exercise-3/README.md

 - Where is the text in your `std::string`?
   - The text is stored in the buffer pointed by `std::string::_M_dataplus::_M_p`.
 - What is `std::optional`?
+  - `std::optional` is a type that allows you to store either a value of some type (which we can define) inside it, or it can be empty.
 - How do you find out the memory layout of a `std::optional`?
 - Read https://en.cppreference.com/w/cpp/memory#Smart_pointers - Guide to
   modern C++ memory management using smart pointers